jimmyburitica/parrolabs_php_challenge/README.md

 DB_PASSWORD=
 ```

-8. Migrate the database
+8. Migrate the database.
 Once your credentials are in the .env file, now you can migrate your database.
 ```
 php artisan migrate
 ```

-9. Seed the database (Optional)
+9. Seed the database (Optional).
 Fills your database with starter data.
 ```
 php artisan db:seed
 ```